 Generally, the press and public seating areas will not be video recorded, However, by entering the Council Chambers and using the press and public seating area, you are consenting to being filmed and consenting to the use and storage of those images and sound recordings and any information pertaining to you contained in them for broadcasting or training purposes and for the purpose of keeping historical records and making those records available to the public.

 How do I know about meetings?

 View our list of meetings for the whole year.
 Our meetings calendar will give you information about the date, time and name of the committee.
-It also includes meeting information on some external organisations to which members of the public are not allowed and if you're in any doubt, please call us to check.
+It also includes meeting information on some external organisations to which members of the public are not allowed and if you're in any doubt, please contact us to check.
 Find out more information on the work of the different committees.

 How do I know what business is going to be discussed?

 Agendas and accompanying reports are published online, normally six days prior to the meeting.